 Now lets get on with our olive oil tasting.
 When you taste olive oil you’re looking for three key dimensions, flavour, bitterness and pungency.
 Pungency may sound like a funny one but it’s essentially the pepperyness of the oil.
 A good olive oil will score relatively highly on all three dimensions whereas a poor quality olive oil will have little fragrance and taste.
 Once you know what a good olive oil tastes like you can start looking for worthy things to drizzle it over, like a hot melty camembert for example.
 So dig out the elasticated trousers and sink into a hot cheesy melt fest, It’s Autumn now people, bikini season is officially over.
 Cue big sigh of relief.

-2. Take the camembert out of the box and wrap it.Pop the lid inside the bottom to help prevent leakage then put it back in the box.
-Spear the top of the cheese carefully with a knife in five places creating five deep slits.
-Insert a sprig of thyme into each one.
+2. Spear the top of the cheese carefully with a knife in 5 places, creating 5 deep slits.
+Insert a sprig of thyme into each slit.

-3. Peel a garlic clove and insert it into the cut closest to the middle.
+3. Peel the garlic clove and insert it into the cut closest to the middle.

-4. Drizzle the top of the cheese with olive oil and pop on a baking tray and bake in the oven for 15-20 minutes or until you can see that the cheese has melted all the way through.
+4. Drizzle the top of the cheese with extra virgin olive oil and place on a baking tray.
+Bake in the oven for 10-15 minutes or until the cheese has started to bubbled and has melted all the way through (insert a knife in the centre to check ion you’re unsure).

-5. Carefully fish out the garlic clove, discard and serve with crusty bread, celery, onion chutney and grapes.
+5. Carefully fish out the garlic clove and discard along with the thyme sprigs.
+Serve with crusty bread, celery, onion chutney and grapes.

 If you’ve had a go at making my baked camembert or any of my recipes I’d love to hear about it @corrieheale email@example.com